catmaid/CATMAID/UPDATE.md

 Some CATMAID versions require manual changes to an existing setup.
 Below these and other administration related changes are listed in order.

+# Under development

+- Python 3 is now required for the back-end.
+We recommend the use of Python 3.6.

 ## 2018.07.19

 - This is the last CATMAID version with support for Python 2.7.
 Starting from next version, only Python 3 will be supported.

 ## 2018.04.15